JasperFx/lamar/documentation/documentation/ioc/working-with-enumerable-types.md

 <!--Title: Working with Enumerable Types-->
 <!--Url: working-with-enumerable-types-->

+<[warning]>
+Be aware that the Lamar registrations and execution plans for enumerable types that are not explicitly registered are created on the first usage **and will not appear in the WhatDoIHave() output until they are used as either a dependency for another service or directly through a service location call for the first time**.
+This is normal, as expected behavior.
+<[/warning]>

 While you can certainly use *any* `IEnumerable` type as a plugin type with your own explicit configuration, Lamar has *some* built in support for these specific enumerable types: